bcgov/diputils/fw2csv/README.md

-#fw2csv
+# fw2csv
 Fixed width to csv converter.
 Doesn't use memory so it won't bonk on a large file.
 However, run it on an SSD or faster storage or it will be slow.
+[Click here to see elegant C++ code](https://github.com/bcgov/diputils/blob/master/fw2csv/cpp/dd_apply.cpp)

 ## setup
 For MacOS type: